Cinorid/PrivateBox/README.md

-# SSB.PrivateBox
+# AuditDrivenCrypto.PrivateBox
 C# (.NET Standard) implementation of the NodeJS private-box https://github.com/auditdrivencrypto/private-box

 A format for encrypting a private message to many parties.
-`SSB.PrivateBox` is designed according to the [auditdrivencrypto design process](https://github.com/crypto-browserify/crypto-browserify/issues/128)
+`AuditDrivenCrypto.PrivateBox` is designed according to the [auditdrivencrypto design process](https://github.com/crypto-browserify/crypto-browserify/issues/128)

 ## API